Easy Reuben Casserole Recipe

 According to Martha Stewart, a typical celebratory meal for the St. Patrick’s day holiday in Ireland is more likely to be a leg of lamb served with colcannon, a fish pie made with haddock or cod, shepherd’s pie, or beef stew with Guinness.
 And you can forget the green beer; a good Irishman would never desecrate a fine beer that way.

-Honestly, it’s so easy to do you will be delighted!
+Honestly, Reuben casserole is so easy to make, you will be delighted!
 Start by spraying or greasing a 9″ by 13″ baking dish.
 Put the beef on the bottom of the dish.
 Cut the corned beef into bite-size pieces for easier serving.

 Next, squeeze every bit of liquid out of two cups of sauerkraut.
 I did this by putting it in a clean dishtowel and wringing the heck out of it.
 You do not want any juice because it will make a soggy casserole.
 Spread the sauerkraut evenly over the beef.

 Spread one cup of your favorite Thousand Island Dressing evenly over those two layers.